Gold vs S&P 500 vs Dow Jones Performance Comparison

 Each asset's performance is rescaled so that it starts at 100 on the first common date.
 That way you can compare percentage growth on a level playing field: if one line ends at 200 and another at 150, the first doubled and the second gained 50% over the period.
 The chart uses the same idea for all time ranges (1M, 3M, 1Y, 5Y, or All).

 Performance depends on the time period and your goals.
 The chart above lets you compare Gold and S&P 500 over different horizons.
-Neither is universally "better"—each has different risk and return characteristics, so use the period buttons and table to see what has held over 1 year, 5 years, or the full history.
+Each has different risk and return characteristics, so use the period buttons and table to see what has held over 1 year, 5 years, or the full history.

 Why do investors compare Gold, S&P 500 and Dow Jones?

 Investors compare these assets to understand relative performance, diversification benefits, and how to allocate between them.
 Side-by-side comparison helps with planning and risk management.
-The normalized chart and total return/CAGR table make it easy to see which has delivered better returns over different periods.
+The normalized chart and total return/CAGR table makes it easier to evaluate return behavior across different periods.

 Historical results vary by period.
 Use the interactive chart and time-range buttons (1M, 3M, 6M, 1Y, 5Y, All) on this page to compare total return and CAGR.
-The performance table updates for the selected range so you can see which asset had the higher return over that horizon.
+The performance table updates for the selected range so you can see which asset posted higher historical return over that horizon.

 Is it possible to diversify using both assets?